 belonging starts with

-For the first time in several years I had a Living Room Conversation in my actual living room.
+For the first time in several years, I had a Living Room Conversation in my actual living room.
 Friends who identified as conservative, libertarian, progressive, and moderate came together in the space post-overturning of Roe v.
 Wade, pre- Midterm Elections.
 I watched their initial hesitance (one said he was so nervous he almost threw up) melt into laughter, ease, and tears as we took turns listening to the story behind the story we each shared.
 We had unanimous agreement that freedom of choice was a fundamental American value while grappling with what that looked like in different contexts.
 One friend said, “I don’t know why we think we need to agree all the time, I don’t agree with my husband on most things, but we’re still happy and together.”
-In that conversation we moved past the pressure to agree on everything.
-Instead, we created belonging… we created community.
+In that conversation, we moved past the pressure to agree on everything.
+Instead, we created belonging– we created community.

 The current headlines promote a message of intractability, we can’t collaborate, we’re too polarized, 15% of Republicans and 20% of Democrats say we’d be better off if large numbers of the opposite party “just died”….
-We want to paint a different picture– people gathering online, in living rooms, churches, libraries, and campuses to approach each other with curiosity, a willingness to listen, and a question.
+We want to paint a different picture– people gathering online, in living rooms, churches, libraries, and campuses to approach each other with curiosity, a willingness to listen, and a question to discuss.
 Over the year we worked with so many individuals and organizations who were tired of the divisive narrative and just wanted to talk.
 After the shooting in Uvalde, TX our Mental Health for Educators guide saw a 547% increase.
 I hope for a world where our response to tragedy, confusion, political turmoil, disinformation, and persisting social issues is to turn to each other in conversation.
 To create community.

 Check out our small and mighty team below!
 We work together remotely, from all over the country, to bring people together!

-LRC occupies a unique role with our ever-growing library of 165 free, open source conversation guides.
+Living Room Conversations occupies a unique role with our ever-growing library of 165 free, open source conversation guides.
 We are proud to offer an accessible entry point for individuals and groups wanting to have better conversations.

 Our resources are easy to use, extensive, high-quality, and free.
 We believe everyone deserves to have better conversations in their lives!
 Here is what we’ve seen this year.

-People have spent over
+People spent over

-minutes in Living Room Conversations.
+minutes in Living Room Conversations in 2022.

-That is approximately 123,500 participants that we know about.
+(That is approximately 123,500 participants that we know about.)